 It's crucial to regularly inspect refrigeration units to avoid breakdowns during operations.

 Depending on the value of your products, you could be carrying anywhere from $5,000 to $50,000 worth of inventory on a single trip.
-Regular vehicle maintenance is preferable to facing a breakdown that could significantly impact your business.
+Regular vehicle maintenance is preferable to facing a breakdown that could significantly impact small business logistics.

 6. Offer Real-Time Updates to Your Customers